kubernetes/minikube/site/content/en/docs/commands/pause.md

 ## minikube pause

-Pauses a running local Kubernetes cluster
+Pauses a running API-Server for the active Kubernetes cluster

 ### Synopsis